sophdubs/FEND-memory-game/README.md

 -jQuery

+## How to run this game
+TODO: fill this in

 ## Resources
 Project rules and guidelines, as well as starter code for the gameboard all provided by Udacity and available at https://github.com/udacity/fend-project-memory-game